- Location: CPC 454

 - Phone: 937-229-3907

-Phillip Magnuson is a professor of music at the University of Dayton.
-He holds a Bachelor of Arts degree from Duke University, a Master of Music in composition from the University of Massachusetts-Amherst, and a Doctor of Music Arts in composition from the University of Wisconsin-Madison.
-He is a member of Phi Beta Kappa and has also studied at the Conservatorio di Santa Cecilia in Rome, Italy.
+Phillip Magnuson is Professor of Music at the University of Dayton.
+He holds a Bachelor of Arts degree from Duke University, a Master of Music in Composition from the University of Massachusetts-Amherst, and a Doctor of Musical Arts in Composition from the University of Wisconsin-Madison.
+He is a member of Phi Beta Kappa and has studied at the Conservatorio di Santa Cecilia in Rome, Italy.
 In 1985, he received the Outstanding Teaching Award from the College of Arts and Sciences.

-- D.M.A., University of Wisconsin-Madison, 1977
+- D.M.A., University of Wisconsin-Madison